dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of Signature Notation Data types.
 The registry includes the Signature Notation Data type, the name of the Signature Notation Data, its allowed values, and a reference to the defining specification.
 The initial values for this registry can be found in {{notation-data}}.
-Adding a new Signature Notation Data subpacket MUST be done through the EXPERT REVIEW method, as described in {{RFC2434}}.
+Adding a new Signature Notation Data subpacket MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

+#### Signature Notation Data Subpacket Notation Flags

+This specification creates a new registry of Signature Notation Data Subpacket Notation Flags.
+The registry includes the columns "Flag", "Description", "Security Recommended", "Interoperability Recommended", and "Reference".
+Adding a new item MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Key Server Preference Extensions